Sonar (comics): Bito Wladon

-Sonar is later defeated and stripped of his technology.
-However, he is proud of his newfound notoriety.
-The people of Modora show their gratitude to Green Lantern by creating a Modoran postage stamp for the hero, which he gives to Thomas Kalmaku to complete his stamp collection.
+Meanwhile, Sonar returns to Modora by crossing the Atlantic Ocean.
+His tuning fork gun leaves a trail of radiation, which allows Jordan to track him down and stop him.
+Although he is stripped of his weapons and stolen technology before being imprisoned, Sonar is proud of his newfound notoriety.
+The people of Modora show their gratitude to Green Lantern by creating a postage stamp for him, which he gives to Kalmaku to complete his stamp collection.